perfectconsulting/GSFORTH/README.md

 hence

-CHAIN "NUCLEUS"
+CHAIN
 will EXEC "E.NUCLEUS"
-with will load the overlay
+with will load the overlay "MORE" and so on

+the load sequnece is:
+"NUCLEUS"

+"NUCLEUS"